Hemant0022/Stock_price_model/README.md

-# 📊 Indian Stock Price Prediction Web App
+# 📊 Indian Stock Price Prediction Web App(Streamlit)

 This project is a Streamlit-based web application that allows users to view historical and current stock data for Indian companies, along with predicted future prices using **LSTM**, **ARIMA**, and **ensemble models**.